-You are into imaging the deep sky and are more focused on medium-size/larger objects than smaller galaxies and planetary nebulae.
+You are into imaging the deep sky and are more focused on medium size/larger objects than smaller galaxies and planetary nebulae.
 This is where refractors really pull ahead.
-As above, they are generally much easier to use for picture taking, particularly by beginners, than an SCT (or a Newtonian).
-And remember: on extended objects more aperture doesn’t get you “brighter,” it merely gets you “bigger.”
+As above, they are generally easier to use for picture taking, particularly by beginners, than an SCT (or a Newtonian).
+And remember: On extended objects more aperture doesn’t get you “brighter,” it only gets you “bigger.”
 The required length of an exposure depends only on the f/ratio of the telescope.

 A Refractor May Not be for you If: